Aphid – ACA$575.00 Available / Male

 Are you looking for a sporty, small dog that’s also easy to train and super cute?

 Check out our Cocker Spaniel puppies for sale below!
+(You can also check out our other available breeds on our “all breeds” page.)

 With a gorgeous coat, big round ears, and heart-melting eyes, the Cocker Spaniel is beautiful outside and in.
 They are gentle and loving companions who also make great hunting partners and excel in agility competitions.
 Smart, eager to please, trainable, and easy-going – if you don’t mind a bit of extra grooming, you may have just found the perfect dog!